The Imperative for Interprofessional Education

 May 17, 2011, 2:29 PM, Posted by Maryjoan Ladden

-On May 10, the Interprofessional Education Collaborative (IPEC) released two groundbreaking reports that recommend competencies for interprofessional health education to promote collaborative, team-based care, and strategies to implement them.
+The Interprofessional Education Collaborative (IPEC) released a groundbreaking report that recommends competencies for interprofessional health education to promote collaborative, team-based care, and strategies to implement them.
 This post is the first in a series in which the Robert Wood Johnson Foundation’s (RWJF’s) Human Capital Blog speaks to leaders of this initiative.
 The first interview is with RWJF senior program officer Maryjoan Ladden, Ph.D., R.N., F.A.A.N.

 Human Capital Blog: What matters most about the report you released last week?